YunoHost-Apps/vpnclient_ynh/README.md

 * Useful to easily move your server anywhere.
 * With the [Hotspot app for YunoHost](https://github.com/jvaubourg/hotspot_ynh), you can broadcast your VPN access by Wifi for using a clean internet connection (depending on your VPN provider) on your laptop (or those of your friends) without have to configure it.

-Small computers like [Olimex](https://www.olimex.com) or [Raspberry PI](http://www.raspberrypi.org/) boxes and an USB Wifi dongle like [this one](https://www.olimex.com/Products/USB-Modules/MOD-WIFI-R5370-ANT/) are perfect for a nomade access with low power consumption.

 ## Features

+* Port selection, with UDP or TCP
+* Authentication based on certificates (and an optional login)
 * IPv6 compliant (with a delegated prefix)
-* Port selection, with UDP or TCP
+* Set an IPv6 from your delegated prefix (*prefix::1*) on the server, to use for the AAAA records
 * Use native IPv6 if available for creating the tunnel
-* Set an IPv6 from your delegated prefix (*prefix::1*) on the server, to use for the AAAA records
 * The internet provider can be a 3/4G connection with tethering
 * Web interface ([screenshot](https://raw.githubusercontent.com/jvaubourg/vpnclient_ynh/master/screenshot.png))